-Things to Avoid in NEET/AIIMS Preparation :
+10 Things to Avoid in NEET Preparation

-Quantity over Quality
+5. Quantity over quality

-Not allowing flexibility in studies
+6. Not allowing flexibility in studies

-Becoming sad due to low scores in tests
+7. Becoming sad due to low scores in tests

-Monthly/Weekly tests in coaching or mock tests are just to evaluate your understanding and learning.
+Monthly or weekly tests in coaching or mock tests are just to evaluate your understanding and learning.
 It’s a way to learn from your mistakes.
 Don’t get demotivated because of low scores in tests.
 It’s a continuous effort till the exam day.
 Have patience, keep trying and don’t give up.

-Long study hours
+8. Long study hours without breaks

 Avoid long study hours if it results in fatigue.
-Small breaks after 45–50 minutes of study can improve your productivity.
+Small breaks after 45–60 minutes of study can improve your productivity.

 Stay in the group of positive people who motivates you.
 Whether it’s your friends, peers, parents and teachers, you need support from people around you.

-The distractions comes due to lack of passion, interest and determination.
+The distractions come due to lack of passion, interest and determination.
 If you badly want something, your aim is clear to achieve it.
 You’ll have plenty of time later to spend your time enjoying things you miss out during the preparation.